o3de/o3de.org/content/docs/user-guide/assets/texture-settings/_index.md

 toc: true
 ---

-Images created in third-party applications must be processed as runtime optimized product assets to be used in **Open 3D Engine (O3DE)**.
+Textures created in third-party applications must be processed as runtime optimized product assets to be used in **Open 3D Engine (O3DE)**.
 O3DE can process many image formats including some formats that have special use cases such as look up tables (LUT) and image based lighting (IBL).

-When image source assets are placed in a scan directory, **Asset Processor** detects the new or modified image files, determines the contents of the files, and then processes the data using basic default settings.
-However, image files might require specialized processing depending on their use case.
-With **Texture Settings**, you can customize how images are processed.
+When texture source assets are placed in a scan directory, **Asset Processor** detects the new or modified files, determines the contents of the files, and then processes them using basic default settings.
+However, textures might require specialized processing depending on their use case.
+With **Texture Settings**, you can customize how texture source files are processed.

-Texture Settings creates a `.assetinfo` sidecar file containing your custom processing options for an image source asset.
-The image source asset is not changed.
-When Asset Processor processes the image source asset, it uses the options in the `.assetinfo` file to generate product assets.
+Texture Settings creates a `.assetinfo` sidecar file containing your custom processing options for a texture source asset.
+The source asset is not changed.
+When Asset Processor processes the source asset, it uses the options in the `.assetinfo` file to generate product assets.

 ## Scene Settings topics

-The topics in this section provide general information about the Texture Settings interface and image product asset types that you can use to customize how image source assets are processed.
+The topics in this section provide general information about the Texture Settings interface and information about the image file types supported by Texture Settings.

 | Topic | Description |
 | - | - |